sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Place the device in a watch list to monitor the device more closely for potential risks.
 -   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

-**CIPolicyHash**
+**PCRHashAlgorithmID**

+This attribute is an informational attribute that identifies the HASH algorithm that was used by TPM; no compliance action required.

+**BootAppSVN**

-This attribute indicates the Code Integrity policy that is controlling the security of the boot environment.
+This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device

-If CIPolicyHash is not present, or is an accepted (whitelisted) value, then allow access.
+If reported BootAppSVN equals an accepted value, then allow access.

-If CIPolicyHash is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:
+ If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
 - Disallow all access
--   Place the device in a watch list to monitor the device more closely for potential risks.
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

-**SBCPPolicyHash**
-SBCPPolicyHash is the Hash of a custom Secure Boot Configuration Policy (SBCP) .

-If a device is using the default policy (that is embedded in bootmgr) no hash is added.

-If a device is using the "Custom" policy hash of the custom policy, it will be measured and added to the TPM logs.
+**BootManagerSVN**

+This attribute identifies the security version number of the Boot Manager that was loaded during initial boot on the attested device.

-If SBCPPolicyHash is not present, or is an accepted (whitelisted) value, then allow access.
+If reported BootManagerSVN equals an accepted value, then allow access.

-If SBCPPolicyHash is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:
+If reported BootManagerSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
 - Disallow all access
+- irect the device to an enterprise honeypot, to further monitor the device's activities.

+**TPMVersion**

+This attribute identifies the version of the TPM that is running on the attested device.

+If reported TPMVersion equals an accepted value, then allow access.

+If reported TPMVersion does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+- Disallow all access
--   Place the device in a watch list to monitor the device more closely for potential risks.
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

 **PCR0**
 The measurement that is captured in PCR\[0\] typically represents a consistent view of the Host Platform between boot cycles.
 It contains a measurement of components that are provided by the host platform manufacturer.